WeatherHurricane

 and last updated

-DeSantis is scheduled to hold a news conference at noon at the St. Lucie County Sheriff's Office.
-He'll be joined by Florida Division of Emergency Management Director Kevin Guthrie, FEMA Administrator Deanne Criswell and Maj.
+He was joined by Florida Division of Emergency Management Director Kevin Guthrie, FEMA Administrator Deanne Criswell and Maj.
 Gen. John Haas, the senior military adviser to the governor.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-Earlier on Thursday morning, state officials said emergency crews are "laser focused" on search and rescue operations now that Hurricane Milton has moved off Florida's east coast.
+Earlier on Thursday morning, state officials said emergency crews are "laser-focused" on search and rescue operations now that Hurricane Milton has moved off Florida's east coast.

 Speaking in Tallahassee, DeSantis said Milton delivered "much destruction and damage" across the state, including punishing tornadoes on the east coast.